GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/08_Resources/01_customImporters.md

 };
 ~~~~~~~~~~~~~

-The RTTI is implemented as normal, as described in the @ref serializingObjects manual.
+The RTTI is implemented as normal, as described in the [serializing objects](User_Manuals/Gameplay/serializingObjects) manual.

 You can then instantiate import options and provide them to the call of @bs::Importer::import and they will be passed through all the way to your **SpecificImporter** implementation.
 After that you can read the relevant options and perform the import accordingly.